unicode-org/message-format-wg/exploration/bidi-usability.md

 actual contents.

 > [!IMPORTANT]
-> This change adds a "lookahead" to determining if a given _message_ is
+> This change adds a "lookahead" to the process of determining if a given _message_ is
 > "simple" or "complex", as LRI, RLI, and FSI are all valid starters for a simple message
 > as well as being allowed before a quoted pattern.